 You may even use AI copywriting tools to help your writing process!
 It may help you come up with SEO-optimized headlines, for example.
 Or, it may help you expedite mundane tasks like transcribing interviews.
 Or maybe you’ll use it to overcome writer’s block by having it generate some ideas to get you going.

-But these programs simply won’t have the flexibility, the scope, or the creativity to replace copywriters completely.
+These programs simply won’t have the flexibility, the scope, or the creativity to replace copywriters completely.
 I’m sure some companies will test them out and some will try to use them, but the vast, vast, vast majority of companies will still get more benefits out of using human copywriters—and that will still likely include the companies who are using the software, too.

 Watch More